Last updated June 14th, 2018

-In the early days as print publications moved to the web, one of the key metrics companies and advertisers cared about was pageviews – how many sets of eyes scanned a page, even if only for a second or two.
-They effectively took the same measurement tool they used for print – reach, which was measured in part by circulation – and applied it to the digital landscape.
+In the early days, as print publications moved to the web, one of the key metrics companies and advertisers cared about was pageviews – how many sets of eyes scanned a page, even if only for a second or two.
+In doing so, they effectively took the same measurement tool used for print – reach, which was measured in part by circulation – and applied it to the digital landscape.

-Consider media organizations like The Financial Times and Say Media, which both clearly understand the relevance of engaged time and have placed it at the center of their value proposition to advertisers and users.
-Like a growing number of websites, they are showing they understand that just boosting traffic isn’t enough because not all traffic converts.
+Consider media organizations like The Financial Times and Say Media, both of which clearly understand the relevance of engaged time and have placed it at the center of their value proposition to advertisers and users.
+Like a growing number of websites, they are showing they understand that just boosting traffic isn’t enough.
+Not all traffic converts.

-As a user becomes increasingly engaged, they are more willing to pay for a digital media organization’s content or services.
-A recent MIT Sloan Management Review report, titled Turning Content Viewers Into Subscribers, asserts that engagement is the key to turning casual readers into paying subscribers, and the ladder model as an effective framework to boost engagement over time.
-Using what the research dubs the “Ladder of Participation,” you can prompt site users to progressively accelerate their on-site engagement to become paying subscribers.
+As a user becomes increasingly engaged, they become more willing to pay for a digital media organization’s content or services.
+The MIT Sloan Management Review report, Turning Content Viewers Into Subscribers, asserts that engagement is the key to turning casual readers into paying subscribers, using a ladder model to frame how companies can boost engagement over time.
+Using what the research dubs the “Ladder of Participation,” you can prompt site users to progressively accelerate their onsite engagement to become paying subscribers.

-Implementing an engagement model promotes readers to return, register and subscribe – and this is good for the bottom line.
-Engagement is driven by a commitment to identifying who your audience is and giving them what they want, when they want it.
-Not by spraying and praying on social media, which is the path chosen by many media companies today.
+Implementing an engagement model promotes readers to return, register and subscribe – all of which is good for your bottom line.
+But engagement is driven by a commitment to identifying who your audience is and giving them what they want, when they want it – not just by spraying and praying on social media, which is the path chosen by many media companies today.

-With Viafoura, you can grow your audience with your own customized solution and increase revenue.
-This is the first step in moving to a process and platform that is specifically built to work in today’s engagement driven digital world.
+With Viafoura, you can grow your audience and increase revenue using your own customized solution.
+This is the first step in moving past counting clicks, to a process and platform that is specifically built to work in today’s engagement-driven digital world.